Daniel-KM/BeamMeUpToInternetArchive/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder "BeamMeUpToInternetArchive".
+Uncompress files and rename plugin folder "BeamMeUpToSoundCloud".

 Then install it like any other Omeka plugin and follow the config instructions.

-Note that you need to apply for a free account on [Internet Archive][2] and to create a collection (or to use the collection "test_collection").
+Note that you need to apply for a free account on [SoundCloud][2].

+This plugin uses [php-soundcloud][3], an api designed to connect to SoundCloud.

 Warning
 -------